seanblanchfield/tfi-gtfs/README.md

 ## Running with Redis

 If you are running this project directly as python and memory consumption is an issue, you can use the `REDIS_URL` option to specify an external [redis](https://redis.io/) instance to use as a more efficient data store.
-Redis is a highly-performance distributed data store written in C, and has very efficient storage.
+Redis is a highly-performant distributed data store written in C, and has very efficient storage.
 If you don't have a *redis* instance, you can start one using Docker as follows:

 ``` bash
 docker run --name redis-gtfs -p 127.0.0.1:6379:6379/tcp  -d redis